 Take the bikes to Bluff Beach (and beyond)

 Thanks to our friends at Island Plantation we got to rent some bikes and discover the beautiful surroundings of Bluff Beach.
-It has an end of the road feeling, with its sandy road along the beach.
-At the end of Bluff Beach you can actually keep on biking towards the Blue Lagoon and some other deserted beaches where you can go for a swim.
-We did’t come across any soul (just some howler monkeys) and absolutely enjoyed this hidden part of Bocas.
+It has an end of the road feel, with its sandy road along the beach.
+At the end of Bluff Beach, you can actually keep on biking towards the Blue Lagoon and some other deserted beaches where you can go for a swim.
+We didn’t come across any soul (just some howler monkeys) and absolutely enjoyed this hidden part of Bocas.

 Where to eat